Karl Leonhard Reinhold: Life

 Reinhold was born in Vienna.
-In late 1772, at the age of fourteen, he entered the Jesuit college (Roman Catholic seminary) of St. Anne's Church, Vienna (Jesuitenkollegium St. Anna).
+In late 1772, at the age of fourteen, he entered the Jesuit (Roman Catholic) seminary St. Anne's Church, Vienna (Jesuitenkollegium St. Anna).
 He studied there for a year, until the order was suppressed in 1773, at which time he joined a similar Viennese Catholic college of the Barnabites, the Barnabitenkollegium St. Michael.
-In 1778, he became a teacher at the Barnabitenkollegium, on 27 August 1780, he was ordained as a Catholic priest, and on 30 April 1783, he became a member of the Viennese Freemasons' lodge "Zur wahren Eintracht."
+In 1778, he became a teacher at the Barnabitenkollegium, on 27 August 1780, he was ordained as a Catholic priest, on 30 April 1783, he became a member of the Viennese Freemasons' lodge "Zur wahren Eintracht", and in September 1783, he became a member of the Illuminati.

 Finding himself out of sympathy with monastic life, he fled on 19 November 1783 to Leipzig, where he converted to Protestantism.
 In 1784, after studying philosophy for a semester at Leipzig, he settled in Weimar, where he became Christoph Martin Wieland's collaborator on the German Mercury (Der Teutsche Merkur), and eventually his son-in-law.
 Reinhold married Wieland's daughter Sophia Catharina Susanna Wieland (19 October 1768 – 1 September 1837) on 18 May 1785.
-In the German Mercury Reinhold published, in the years 1786–87, his Briefe über die Kantische Philosophie (Letters on the Kantian Philosophy), which were most important in making Immanuel Kant known to a wider circle of readers.
+In the German Mercury Reinhold published, in the years 1786–89, his Briefe über die Kantische Philosophie (Letters on the Kantian Philosophy; later published in two volumes in 1790 and 1792, respectively), which were most important in making Immanuel Kant known to a wider circle of readers.
 As a result of these Letters, Reinhold received a call to the University of Jena, where he taught from 1787 to 1794.

 In 1788, Reinhold published Hebräischen Mysterien oder die älteste religiöse Freymaurerey (The Hebrew Mysteries; or, The Oldest Form of Freemasonry) under the pseudonym Decius.
 The fundamental idea of this work is that Moses derived his system from the Egyptian priesthood.
 He presented them in the form of two lectures in Leipzig that year.